 Don’t Miss: Meet a mermaid!
 See sirens flip, splash, and frolic about at the Living Mermaid exhibit, a 3,000-gallon aquarium.
 Get your photo with a mermaid upon her throne as part of the meet and greet.
 North Carolina is also famous for its fall fairs that are really popular.

 pillow case and trick-or-treat their way around the booths.

 Todd Mission, Texas

-Running from late October into December thanks to the warmer weather in the southeastern corner of the state, the Texas Renaissance Festival is a top-tier Renaissance fair that attracts somewhere around half a million people each year.
+Running from October into December thanks to the warmer weather in the southeastern corner of the state, the Texas Renaissance Festival is a top-tier Renaissance fair that attracts somewhere around half a million people each year.